-If a doctor finds ketones in the urine, it means that the body is burning fat instead of glucose.
+If a healthcare professional finds ketones in the urine, this means the body is burning fat instead of glucose.
 Excess ketones can be extremely dangerous, as the body cannot handle high levels of this waste product.

 A person with diabetes can still eat the foods that they enjoy, just less frequently or in smaller portions.

-Follow the advice of a doctor or dietitian, eat a varied meal plan that includes foods from all groups, and stick to the recommended amounts.
+Individuals should follow the advice of a healthcare professional or dietitian, eat a varied meal plan that includes foods from all groups, and adhere to the recommended amounts.

-Some people with diabetes should eat at the same time each day, while others have a little more flexibility when it comes to the timings of meals.
+Some people with diabetes should eat at the same time each day, while others have a little more flexibility with the timings of meals.
 Portion size is also very important in people with diabetes.
-Speak to a dietitian about the best way to manage this.
+A person should speak to a dietitian about the best way to manage this.

-Starchy and non-starchy vegetables are fine to consume, including:
+Starchy and nonstarchy vegetables are generally suitable for people to consume, including:

-Be wary of high sugar fruits, such as watermelon, but moderate amounts of the following have great nutritional benefits for people with diabetes:
+People with diabetes should be mindful of high sugar fruits, such as watermelon, but moderate amounts of the following have great nutritional benefits:

-Certain foods can also be made from wholemeal produce, including bread, pasta, and cereal.
+Wholemeal produce can also include bread, pasta, and cereal.

-Low-fat and lean proteins can help build muscle mass without pushing up fat and glucose levels, such as:
+Low fat and lean proteins can help build muscle mass without increasing fat and blood sugar levels, such as:

 - lean beef or pork